libxsmm/libxsmm/README.md

 ### Roadmap
 Although the library is under development, the published interface is rather stable and may only be extended in future revisions.
 The following issues are being addressed in upcoming revisions:

-* Full xGEMM interface, and native FORTRAN interface
+* Full xGEMM interface, and extended code dispatcher
 * Just-in-Time (JIT) runtime dynamic code generation
 * API supporting sparse matrices and other cases